Swami Vivekananda’s Quotes, Life Stories, and Contribution to Indian Society: 1863

 Swami Vivekananda’s philosophy is important today because it emphasizes the unity of all religions, the divinity within each individual, and the importance of selfless service.
 His teachings inspire personal growth, social harmony, and global understanding.

-1 thought on “Swami Vivekananda’s Quotes, Life Stories, and Contribution to Indian Society: 1863”
+2 thoughts on “Swami Vivekananda’s Quotes, Life Stories, and Contribution to Indian Society: 1863”

 Leave a Comment